augustoicaro/Immersed-Linux-Virtual-Monitors/README.md

 ### Xorg.conf file don't exist

-To get started, you'll need to edit the Xorg configuration file on `/usr/share/X11/xorg.conf.d/10-nvidia.conf` with `sudo` and add to the end of the file the following lines:
+To get started, you'll need to edit the Xorg configuration file on `/usr/share/X11/xorg.conf.d/10-nvidia.conf` or `/usr/share/X11/xorg.conf.d/nvidia.conf`(not as common) with `sudo` and add to the end of the file the following lines:

 ```sh
 Section "Monitor"